-Emma has a background in communicable disease epidemiology but has spent so long working with demographers that the disciplinary boundaries are starting to blur.
-She has an undergraduate degree in Human Sciences from Oxford and completed both her MSc and PhD at LSHTM.
+I have a background in communicable disease epidemiology but have spent so long working with demographers that the disciplinary boundaries are starting to blur.
+I work in the Population Studies Group and likes working with large complex datasets, particularly those that require some ingenuity to exploit fully.

 My research is focused on the epidemiology and demographic impacts of HIV in Africa.
 I have a longstanding interest in using large scale survey data to understand sexual behaviour patterns and how these are best summarised and used to describe the potential for the spread of HIV and other STI.

 My recent work has been with the ALPHA network of African HIV longitudinal studies investigating patterns of HIV mortality following the introduction of ART and trends and risk factors for HIV incidence (https://alpha.lshtm.ac.uk/).
 This includes a strand of data science work looking at how we can harmonise and share existing data using data standards and common data models such as OMOP (https://www.ohdsi.org/data-standardization/).

 I am a co-director of the STI research interest group (STIRIG) and the WHO collaborating centre on STIs.

 I am interested in how behaviour and circumstances intersect to determine disease risk, how we capture these in the data that we collect and how best to analyse those data.